railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

   I was incredibly impressed by all the talented individuals who were willing to give their time as lecturers and TAs.
 I think it was very valuable to have so many knowledgeable people willing to help out whenever I had a question.

   Not that I can think of!
 I thought it was excellent to get a broad understanding of the use of Ruby during the lectures and to be able to implement a specific application during the workshop.
 The many helpful TAs were especially helpful.

   It would be useful to have a 10,000 feet overview of what exists out there other than rails, and what it is.
 For example is PHP or Apache a framework as well?
 I would also love to see examples of apps that run on rails, and a bit of what is necessary to deploy/migrate a site to our own domain.  o

   About 2/3 of the way through the day I found myself pretty lost.
 I could follow along the steps pretty well but couldn't conceptually wrap my head around what I was doing, even after talking with my TA.
 This might just be part of the process though, there's only so much you can learn in one day!

   The T.A.s were amazing!!
 They were so helpful and nice.
 They really know their stuff.

   I didn't really know what rails and ruby was before I joined the class.
 I was somehow under the impression we would be doing more html stuff.
 When we finally got around to changing the codes to link votes to a variable I got really confused because we were calling to methods instead of writing the methods.
 It just took me some time to figure it out but maybe make it more clear ruby is about calling premade methods to make life easier instead of starting from scratch.

---
-I think I would've gotten more out of the workshop with at least a pointer (highlighted "look at this and maybe bring a printout" link) to a page of basic vocabulary/syntax/punctuation information.
+  -- I think I would've gotten more out of the workshop with at least a pointer (highlighted "look at this and maybe bring a printout" link) to a page of basic vocabulary/syntax/punctuation information.

   I get the basic logic of programming, but I felt like I was skating over the top of a lot of information without having all the tools I wanted for really understanding it better.
-I could guess from reading the tutorial's directions what the commands would do, but I would've liked a bit more detail as to how to construct commands.
+I could guess from reading the tutorial's directions what the commands would do, but I would've liked a bit more detail as to how to construct commands.  --
---

   I think the best part of the whole experience was when I successfully managed troubleshooting on my own.
 I think the best part of the *workshop* was having TAs to help when I was out of my depth.

+  -- TAs are really great and friendly Steps are really easy to follow Food and facilities were great

   --
-TAs are really great and friendly
-Steps are really easy to follow
-Food and facilities were great

---

-Something more exciting to build
-More understanding behind why we do some of the things we do
+  Something more exciting to build More understanding behind why we do some of the things we do

---
-Everyone was very helpful and I will definitely be playing around with Ruby in my spare time!! :) Thanks everyone!!
+  -- Everyone was very helpful and I will definitely be playing around with Ruby in my spare time!! :) Thanks everyone!!

---
-No group work ever really went on, people just worked by themselves and asked the occasional questions.
+  -- No group work ever really went on, people just worked by themselves and asked the occasional questions.
 I'm not sure if this is what you were going for or not with group work.

   -
   It didn't actually feel like small group work, more like individual work while in small groups, but I think that's better than actual group work with such different skillsets.

   Installfest was slow, and it didn't feel like there was really enough to do while we waited for downloads and installation.
 Maybe that would be a good time to either cover some of the background/structure or look at some of the vocabulary?
 (At least in an independent reading setup, perhaps.)

 -

   I thought the mix of activities was effective.
 Also, I was glad that Friday was devoted to correctly installing the needed components.
 I think this made the workshop much more approachable, and it was nice to get help with the difficulties of installation.
 Thank you very much for putting together this excellent opportunity!
 I appreciate all the time it takes to execute such a workshop.

+Since RailsBridge Boston started running its own workshops in August, we've help inspire more women's workshop efforts in other cities through the writeups, photos, and survey results we've posted of our events..
+(examples here)